Should you buy a TCL TV? Our verdict on TCL, Roku TVs and more

 • HDMI: eARC

-TCL’s 4-Series is the brand's flagship mid-range US TV.
-For most, if you’re looking a budget TV from TCL, the 4-Series is where you’ll look.
-Accordingly, this line has almost every size of TV you can imagine, and it comes with LED panels, 4K support, and HDR.
+TCL’s 4-Series is the brand's mid-range US TV (though it's been succeeded by the 5 Series below).
+It spans almost every size of TV you can imagine, and it comes with LED panels, 4K support, and HDR.

-You’ll be getting HDR10 and HLG alongside HDMI eARC instead of just ARC; plus, you’ll get Roku smarts and virtual assistant support, too.
-All told, this is about what you’d expect from a relatively basic, modern 4K TV in 2022, but you might not expect the 4-Series’ pricing.
+You get HDR10, Dolby Vision and HLG alongside HDMI eARC instead of just ARC; plus, you’ll get the Google TV platform and virtual assistant support, too.
+All told, this is about what you’d expect from a relatively basic, modern 4K TV, but you might not expect the 4-Series’ pricing.

-TCL’s 4-Series starts off at just $230 for the 43-inch model, $270 for the 50-inch model, and $300 for the 50-inch model, while it scales up to a massive $1278 for the 85-inch model.
+TCL’s 4-Series starts off at just $250 for the 43-inch model, $280 for the 50-inch model, and $300 for the 55-inch model, while it scales up to $1000 for the 85-inch model.
 In terms of the larger budget TV market, these are just about the best prices you can find on 4K TVs today without nabbing something on sale.

 Should you buy a TCL 5-Series?